SpikePoint: An Efficient Point-based Spiking Neural Network for Event Cameras Action Recognition: Introduction

 Point Cloud is a powerful representation of 3D geometry that encodes spatial information in the form of a sparse set of points and eliminates the need for the computational image or voxel conversion, making it an efficient and ideal choice for representing event data \citep{qi2017pointnet}.
 The sparse and asynchronous event data could be realized as a compact and informative 3D space-time representation of the scene, bearing a resemblance to the concept of Point Cloud \citep{sekikawa2019eventnet}.
 Still, Point Cloud networks need frequent high-data dimension transformations and complex feature extraction operators in ANNs.
-These may not function optimally in SNNs due to their binarization and dynamic characteristics.
+Due to their binarization and dynamic characteristics, these may not function optimally in SNNs.